Reading Time: 23 minutes

 5.1.6 No refunds will be issued should the Client cancel or reschedule any training session.

-6. Fees and Payment
+1. Fees and Payment

 6.2 In addition, where we provide our services on the client’s site or place of choosing, we will charge to the Client our reasonable travelling time based on our published daily rate for consultancy and travel expenses, any incidental expenses for materials used and for third party goods and services supplied in connection with the provision of the Services.

-6.3 We reserve the right to request a deposit upfront before the Services commence.
+6.3 We reserve the right to request a deposit up front before the Services commence.
 If so, this will be detailed in our Proposal and must be paid before any works will be carried out.

 6.5 All sums payable under the Contract are exclusive of VAT at the current rate.
 Any amendment to the standard VAT rate will be notified in writing and subsequent payments adjusted accordingly.